Conditions of Purchase – Online Auctions

 It is only items included in the Washington Convention, CITES, Appendix 1 that are marked individually on bruun-rasmussen.dk and in our catalogue.
 Items included in the Washington Convention, CITES, Appendix 2, which can be freely sold and transported within the EU, are not individually marked.

 Export to countries outside the EU must, regardless of the year of the item’s production, always procure a CITES re-export permit from the Danish Nature Agency if the item is included in the Washington Convention, Appendix 1 and 2.
 This export permit can usually be obtained without problems, if the item is either sold with a CITES certificate or was made prior to 1947.
 Appendix 2 items usually also receive a re-export permit without problems.
+Any fees charged by the Danish authorities in connection with the issuance of a re-export permit will be added to the buyer’s invoice.

 In connection with export to other countries outside the EU, special rules may apply concerning the subsequent import, and the buyer is encouraged to consult the relevant local authorities about this issue.